keyswill/student-performance-analysis/data/README.md

-This folder contains raw and cleaned datasets used for the HR Analytics Project.
+This folder contains raw and cleaned datasets used for the Student Performance Analysis Project.